Iegor-Vyshnevskyi/Woosong-DAfM/README.md

 This Repo contains materials from the Data Analytics for Management course delivered at Endicott College of Woosong University in Fall 2022.

+## Github account
+It would be good for you to open your own [GitHub accont](https://github.com/).
+In addition, please concider to apply for [the GitHub Student Developer Pack](https://education.github.com/pack).
+There is also an option to use advanced git account either for discounted price or free.

 ## Useful sources

 - Garrett Grolemund and Hadley Wickham (2016).
 [R for Data Science](https://r4ds.had.co.nz/)